The Candle Festival of Malta has an official name: Birgufest.

 I left the crowd behind and followed the “reptiles” sign downstairs.

-Down by the water, restaurants cluster in the marina, the scent of the sea and of working life drifting up as traditional dgħajsas cross the lapping line to Valletta, all decked out in string lights and carrying shadow silhouetted tourists.
+Down by the water, restaurants cluster in the marina, the scent of the sea and of working life drifting up as traditional dgħajsas cross the lapping line to Valletta.
+All decked out in string lights and carrying tourists as shadow silhouettes.